maya70/Qualdash/README.md

 Bars subview: PIM3 (sum)
 * Possible tasks:
    * Did a month with high mortality have a higher total PIM3 score (which indicates severity of illness) in the admitted patient cohort?
-History subview: (same variables in main view with a historic context)
+History subview: (same variables in main view with a historical context)
 * Possible tasks:
   * Was the mortality in February this year higher than the same time in previous years?

-### Card 2:
+### Card 2: 48-hour readmission

-Main view: 48-hour readmission

-Pie subview:
+Main view: Discharge count and 48-hour readmission event count organised by month of discharge Main task: How many patients were discharged in a month and how many were readmitted within 48 hours?

+Pie subview: source of admission, care area admitted from, destination following discharge from unit
+* Possible tasks:
+  * What was the source of admission for patients with 48-hour readmission?
+  * Which care area where patients with 48-hour discharge admitted from?
+  * What was the most common destination following discharge from unit for discharged patients in a month?

-Bars subview:
+Bars subview: unplanned admissions
+* Possible tasks:
+  * What was the total number of unplanned admissions in a month with high rates of 48-hour readmission?

-History subview:
+History subview: (same variables in the main view with historical context)

 ### Card 3: Bed days and ventilation